-Throughout the year, we remind children of the need to stay safe online.
-We understand that for parents of children, particularly in KS2 (upper KS2 even more so), that there are a lot of apps that children might be discovering on their phones/tablets/laptops as they start to hear about the world of social media.
+Through our computing curriculum, learners are taught about the importance of online safety and ways to stay safe online.
+We understand that for parents, particularly of learners in Key Stage 2, that there are a lot of apps that learners might be discovering on their phones/tablets/laptops as they start to hear about the world of social media.

-This may be concerning if you hear about your children talking about apps that you have not heard of before.
+This may be concerning if you hear about apps that are not familiar to you.
 However, if you do happen to notice apps on your child's devices or hear them talking about them, use this website below if you want to inform yourself on what they are:

 This is a great website and gives you useful information such as: